 • Select Off

-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-However, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.
+In short, yes.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+That being said, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+Users can lock the Nest to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest:

-A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone or other smart device, including a computer.
+You can control the Nest through your Google Home app, which can be accessed from your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

-You also can change preset Nest temperatures on the app.
-From the home screen, choose Thermostat before selecting Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, choose Thermostat and then select Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-Choose the appropriate setting to change the temperature for that preset.
+By selecting one of those three options, you can change the temperature for that preset.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 Choose the day of the week where you want to make changes.
-Once you pick the day, tap Add and select the preset you want.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 The Nest features an Eco mode ideal for setting custom temperature ranges.
 This is a function that adjusts the temperature in your home depending on if anyone is in the residence or if it is empty.

 Nest thermostats are compatible with most HVAC systems.
-The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and current setup to learn which Nest model works with your system.
+The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and existing setup to determine which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Norton.
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Norton.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to make life more comfortable and save money.
-However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Remember, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: